 Tonight at a meeting of the Board of Trustees, Dr. Thomas Rivers, secondary schools director, presented a plan to bring high school students back to school in the four plus one model (face-to-face instruction four days a week, Monday–Thursday, with Friday e-learning days) on Tuesday, January 19, 2021.
 January 19 is the first day of the second

 Lexington County School District One announces plans for middle school students to begin the Four Plus One instruction model.

 All Lexington County School District One students can receive breakfast and lunch at no cost for the remainder of the 2020–2021 school year.
 The United States Department of Agriculture recently extended the funding for the food program for students.

 Lexington District One gathered information from parent and student surveys regarding their experiences with the online/e-learning and other methods used from March 16 through the end of the 2019–2020 academic year.

 District administrators formed a 15-member Reentry Task Force charged with researching and learning everything they could about the ways other states and districts were approaching the next school year while carefully protecting student and staff health and wellbeing.

 Subcommittees or working groups made up of school administrators at each grade band — elementary, middle and high — and members of individual divisions and departments created detailed proposals describing their recommendations for what learning might look like in the fall.

 Their work then went to focus groups of parents, doctors, students, teachers, nurses, support staff, etc., for feedback.

 In addition, the district initiated a new tool called Thoughtexchange to gather the thoughts and suggestions of parents and employees that we need to consider as we plan to reopen our schools this fall after the COVID-19 school closures this March.

 The feedback gathered from the focus groups and the Thoughtexchange went to another team, the Drafting Team.
-That team will improve the original detailed proposals using the work of those groups.
+That team improved the original detailed proposals using the work of those groups.